Skip to content

 Craft a Consistent Brand Voice

 Your brand voice is how you communicate with your audience across all platforms.
-It should reflect your brand personality and resonate with your target customers.
+It should reflect your brand personality and resonate with your customers.

 Consider these voice characteristics: